Colonoscopy Screening & Preventive Care

 A colonoscopy is a test that uses a long skinny flexible tube, about ¾ inches wide, to look into the colon.
 The instrument that is used to examine your colon is called a colonoscope.
 The scope has a miniature TV camera in it that allows your doctor to view the inside of your colon.
 If you are over 50 or have a family history of colorectal cancer, talk to your doctor about getting screened.
 Call (206) 223-2319 for more information or to schedule an appointment.

 Why get a colonoscopy at Virginia Mason?

-Providers at Virginia Mason perform an average of 8215 colonoscopies per year.
+Providers at Virginia Mason performed 9800 colonoscopies in 2015.
 During your colonoscopy, your doctor will look for benign (harmless) growths called polyps or adenomas.
 Most people with adenomas don’t know they have them because they feel no symptoms.
 But because adenomas can lead to colon cancer if left untreated, your doctor will search for adenomas during your colonoscopy and remove them if found.
 The national target rate for detecting adenomas is 20 percent.
 Here at Virginia Mason, the adenoma detection rate is much higher.
 In fact, it is more than 50 percent higher than the national target.
 This means that if you have an adenoma in your colon, your doctor at Virginia Mason has a much better chance of seeing and treating it — and you will be getting the highest quality care available.